- The 0xc00001 error code in Windows 10 is an issue that many PC users have encountered.

 Then the following guide will give you some information about the error and the steps necessary to fix this issue.

-How to fix Windows 10 error code 0xc00001
+How can I fix the Windows 10 error code 0xc00001?

 - Create a recovery drive